Protosnake/CS50-finance/README.md

 - Viewing your portfolio

 Stack:
-- Python/Flask for BE
+- Python/Flask for B2E
-- native JS, CSS and HTML (bootstrap) for frontend
+- CSS and HTML (bootstrap) for F2E